Chidiemeh184/TrustCare-Health-Systems-IAM-Project/step-a-domain-structure/README.md

 2. The password will be the same as admin-cemeh (Enterprise1.)
 3. Now we can elevate admin-cemeh using administrator account
 4. Next select manage and promote to Domain Controller
-5. We will see 3 options (will explain later) for now select Add a new forest, then enter “trustcare.corp”
+5. We will see 3 options (I, will explain later) for now select Add a new forest, then enter “trustcare.corp”
-6. Make sure to select Forest functional level and check DNS and Global Catalog we will explain these
+6. Make sure to select Forest functional level and check DNS and Global Catalog I will explain these
 7. Add a recovery Password - Recovery1.
 (Click Next)
 8. Skip creating DNS delegation
 9. Continue after NetBIOS appears